1.9K Reviews | 4.7 Star Rating | 20+ years of experience | 72k+ Patients Treated

 1. Lifestyle and Diet Modifications

-Avoid prolonged sitting and straining during bowel movements
+Avoid sitting in one place for too long and straining during bowel movements.

 2. Medications